 Sociopaths and Narcissists

 Experts think that up to 5 percent of people are narcissists.
-These individuals are self-centered people who have to put down other people in order to feel good about themselves.
+These individuals are self-centered people who must put down others to feel good about themselves.
 They may insult you or say mean things so that you feel worthless.

 Narcissists and sociopaths want to feel superior to everyone they are around.
 Because of this, they can never admit when they are wrong.
-While some people are aware they are being rude and cruel, other narcissists do not have the capacity to understand how you feel.
+While some people know they are rude and cruel, other narcissists cannot understand how you feel.
 The only way to deal with a narcissist is to move on.
-You cannot change them, so you need to protect yourself from emotional abuse and end the relationship.
+You cannot change them, so you must protect yourself from emotional abuse and end the relationship.

 Friends and Family Members

-It can be incredibly difficult to deal with a toxic family member.
+It can be tough to deal with a toxic family member.
 Unlike a romantic partner or a friend, you are essentially stuck with your family members.
-If you can, you should try to limit the amount of time you spend with toxic family members and friends.
+You should limit your time with toxic family members and friends if you can.
 While you can also recommend that they go to therapy, they may not listen to your recommendation.

 What Are 10 Signs of a Toxic Relationship?

-There are many signs you should watch out for when you begin a new relationship or partnership.
-As a general rule, your relationship should give you more happiness than sadness.
+It would be best to watch out for many signs when you begin a new relationship or partnership.
+Generally, your relationship should give you more happiness than sadness.
 If you are constantly feeling depressed or upset because of your relationship, it is probably a toxic partnership.

 1. Your Self-esteem Drops

-Toxic relationships tend to impact your self-esteem in a negative way.
+Toxic relationships tend to impact your self-esteem negatively.
 Often, your partner will demean or insult you.
-Each time you are insulted, it makes you feel like you can never measure up to their expectations.
-As a result, they are able to gradually whittle away at your confidence level.
+Each time you are insulted, you feel like you can never measure up to their expectations.
+As a result, they can gradually whittle away at your confidence level.

 2. A Great Deal of Time Is Spent Cheering Them Up

 This kind of behavior is especially common among narcissists.
-When you are with a narcissist, the entire world seems to revolve around them.
+When you are with a narcissist, the entire world revolves around them.
 Because of this, you are responsible for their happiness and mental health.
-Instead of feeling supported in the relationship, you feel like all of your time is spent cheering them up.
+Instead of feeling supported in the relationship, you feel your time is spent cheering them up.

 3. You Do Not Feel Supported or Understood